mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 ## 05 Tests

-Every time you run the tests (like described in the chapter _Setup_), an additional database gets created.
+Every time you run the tests (like described in the chapter _Setup_), an additional test database gets created.
 After the tests are done, it gets deleted.
 It is not connected to the database you use in Swagger.
 Therefore, we need to populate it for testing new functionality.

 The common structure of the tests is: